pyratu/CPP-Rock-Paper-Scissors-CLI/README.md

 The AI opponent will randomly select its move.

-## Determine the winner based on the classic rules:
+## Determine the winner based on the classic rules 📜

 ✊ Rock beats ✂️ Scissors
 📄 Paper beats ✊ Rock